 III.
 Date of Effectiveness of the Proposed Rule Change and Timing for Commission Action

-Within 45 days of the date of publication of this notice in the Federal Register or within such longer period (i) As the Commission may designate up to 90 days of such date if it finds such longer period to be appropriate and publishes its reasons for so finding or (ii) as to which the Exchange consents, the Commission will:
+Within 45 days of the date of publication of this notice in the Federal Register or within such longer period (i) As the Commission may designated up to 90 days of such date if it finds such longer period to be appropriate and publishes its reasons for so finding or (ii) as to which the self-regulatory organization consents, the Commission will: